garden-io/garden/docs/reference/module-types/templated.md

 A map of inputs to pass to the ConfigTemplate.
 These must match the inputs schema of the ConfigTemplate.

-Note: You can use template strings for the inputs, but be aware that inputs that are used to generate the resulting module names and other top-level identifiers must be resolvable when scanning for modules, and thus cannot reference other modules or runtime variables.
-See the [environment configuration context reference](../template-strings/environments.md) to see template strings that are safe to use for inputs used to generate module identifiers.
+Note: You can use template strings for the inputs, but be aware that inputs that are used to generate the resulting config names and other top-level identifiers must be resolvable when scanning for configs, and thus cannot reference other actions, modules or runtime variables.
+See the [environment configuration context reference](../template-strings/environments.md) to see template strings that are safe to use for inputs used to generate config identifiers.

 | Type     | Required |
 | -------- | -------- |